bushbaby/BsbFlysystem/README.md

 ## Configuration

-All configuration regarding BsbFlysystem life in the `bsb_flysystem` config key.
+All configuration regarding BsbFlysystem live in the 'bsb_flysystem' config key.

 The configuration consists of the following base elements;